EAugustoAnalysis/Automatic-ASCII-Shellcode-Subtraction-Encoder/README.md

 - ~~Production of shellcode in insertable format as an option~~ implemented as flag
 - ~~Return byte length of generated shellcode~~ implemented
 - Accept other shellcode formats as input
-- For opt_encoder.py - ability to remove all default badchars under 0x80 besides 0x0a, 0x0d, and 0x00.
-Use at your own risk.
+- ~~For opt_encoder.py - ability to remove all default badchars under 0x80 besides 0x0a, 0x0d, and 0x00.
+Use at your own risk.~~ implemented as optional flag.